kaust-library/Overleaf_latex/README.md

 \end{equation*}
 ```

 But keep in mind that this will not reset the counter, and following equations will count will have a "gap" in the numbering, which can be confusing.
-If you just want to present an piece of math, use the `\[...\]`
+If you just want to present an piece of math, use the _displayed_ environment, `\[...\]`

 ```LaTeX
 \[